 Well hello there!
 How’s it going?
 Is everybody feeling bright and shiny on this fabulous Monday?
-Good.

-We went there specifically for a few smoothies and I had to resist the temptation to get one of their vegan cupcakes.
+I had to resist the temptation to get one of their vegan cupcakes.
 They looked so good!

 I ended up getting a Green Banana which has almond milk, almond butter, banana and kale.